 Power Beach Wheelchairs

-Power beach chairs are often very expensive and require ongoing maintenance, so be prepared.
+Power beach chairs are often very heavy, expensive and require ongoing maintenance.
 The battery life must always be checked when leaving the house so you don’t run out of power while out and about.
 This is just like any powered wheelchair.
-Also, it may be tempting to go close to the water or the beach showers, but almost no power beach wheelchair can get splashed or wet to protect the battery.
+Also, it may be tempting to go close to the water or the beach showers, but almost no power beach wheelchair can get wet in order to protect the battery.
 Overall, just be aware of your battery life and any water and you should have a great beach day!

 Manual Beach Wheelchairs